Invesco DB Agriculture Fund (NYSEARCA:DBA) Sees Large Volume Increase

-Invesco DB Agriculture Fund (NYSEARCA:DBA – Get Free Report) saw unusually-high trading volume on Wednesday .
-Approximately 751,632 shares traded hands during trading, an increase of 33% from the previous session’s volume of 564,268 shares.The stock last traded at $24.31 and had previously closed at $24.64.
+Invesco DB Agriculture Fund (NYSEARCA:DBA – Get Free Report) shares saw an uptick in trading volume on Tuesday .
+1,227,957 shares traded hands during trading, an increase of 106% from the previous session’s volume of 597,464 shares.The stock last traded at $24.51 and had previously closed at $23.78.

 Invesco DB Agriculture Fund Company Profile